Support

 What file formats does MailMapr support?

-MailMapr supports .eml, .emlx, .msg (Outlook), and .mbox (mailbox archive) files.
+MailMapr supports .eml, .emlx (Apple Mail), .msg (Microsoft Outlook), and .mbox (mailbox archive) files.
+You can export analysis results as PDF or HTML reports.

 Where is my data stored?